kitnil/awesome/README.md

 ## Go

+- [concourse](https://github.com/concourse/concourse) - Concourse is a container-based continuous thing-doer written in Go and Elm.
+- [docker-image-resource](https://github.com/concourse/docker-image-resource) - a resource for docker images
+- [json-patch](https://github.com/evanphx/json-patch) - A Go library to apply RFC6902 patches and create and apply RFC7386 patches
 - [oragono](https://github.com/oragono/oragono) - A modern IRC server (daemon/ircd) written in Go.
 - [nuclei](https://github.com/projectdiscovery/nuclei) - Nuclei is a fast tool for configurable targeted scanning based on templates offering massive extensibility and ease of use.
 - [shotizam](https://github.com/bradfitz/shotizam) - Shotizam analyzes the size of Go binaries